Gov. Kim Reynolds’ appointees confirmed by slim margins in Iowa Senate

 Sen. Ken Rozenboom, a Republican from Pella who chairs the Senate Education Committee, praised Cramer for his “remarkable” public service on various civic boards, and values his “construction expertise.”

-Cramer told The Gazette ahead of the confirmation vote his religious views “also compel me to love everybody and treat everybody the best I can.“
+Cramer told The Cedar Rapids Gazette ahead of the confirmation vote his religious views “also compel me to love everybody and treat everybody the best I can.“

 He said his experience in construction could help the regents in guiding their universities through growth and building, and hopes to “build bridges” and trust between the regent universities and conservative lawmakers.